 Read Timeout

-Set a read timeout to determine how long an edge server requesting content from your origin server should wait for a response.
+Set a read timeout to determine how long the edge server should wait for a response from the requesting forward server after a connection has already been established.

 How it works

 If the edge server doesn't receive a response from your origin before the timeout expiration, a 504 Gateway Timeout error is returned to the client.
-You can include this to override the default timeout that a requesting client, such as a browser uses.
+You can also specify an amount of time an edge server should wait for the first byte of the response from your origin server.
+You can include this behavior to override the default timeout that a requesting client, such as a browser uses.
 For example, you could:

 - Set a shorter time so an end user isn't waiting too long for your requested content and instead is sent an error so they can retry the request.